muellerberndt/legion/docs/customization.md

 ## Core concepts

-1. **Actions** are the basic building blocks of R4dar's functionality.
+1. **Actions** are the basic building blocks of Legion's functionality.
 Each action represents a specific command that can be invoked via Telegram or used by agents.
 Actions can also be scheduled to run at configured intervals.
 2. **Jobs** (a.k.a. asyc actions) implement long-running tasks.
 They can be managed by users via the bot interface.
 4. **Handlers** react events such as webhooks, scope updates, GitHub events, etc.

 ## 1. Actions

-Actions are the basic building blocks of R4dar's functionality.
+Actions are the basic building blocks of Legion's functionality.
 Actions in registered extensions automatically appear in Telegram as commands and are made available to the LLM agents.
 The more actions you add, the more powerful your agents will be!

 ### Creating an Action